Fleet Air Arm: Museums

 The Fleet Air Arm has a museum near RNAS Yeovilton (HMS Heron) in Somerset, England, at which many of the great historical aircraft flown by the Service are on display, along with aircraft from other sources.
 There is also a Fleet Air Arm museum inside the Museum of Transport & Technology in Auckland, New Zealand.
 On display there is a full-size replica Fairey Swordfish, along with historic items and memorabilia.

+Historic flight

+Until March 2019, the Fleet Air Arm had responsibility for the Royal Navy Historic Flight, a heritage unit of airworthy aircraft representing the history of aviation in the Royal Navy.
+The Historic Flight was disbanded on 31 March 2019, with responsibility for maintaining and operating the aircraft transferred to Navy Wings, a charitable body that also runs the Fly Navy Heritage Trust.

 The FAA today

+The Fleet Air Arm is the aviation branch of the Royal Navy, providing air power for carrier strike, maritime warfare and support to the Royal Marines.
+Its aircraft operate from Royal Navy aircraft carriers, warships, naval air stations and other air bases, providing capabilities including strike, anti-submarine warfare, maritime surveillance, reconnaissance and amphibious support.